 Tilt and Turn windows are the optimum in design and functionality.
-The tilt position provides draft-free ventilation and worry free rain protection.
+The tilt position provides secure ventilation and worry free rain protection.
 In the turn position, tilt and turn windows act like casement windows, swinging their full glass area open.

 Tilt and Turn windows were developed for tough northern European weather conditions where tight, secure seals are mandatory.
 These vinyl windows are skillfully engineered with wind loading, security, water penetration, thermal resistance and ease of maintenance in mind.